Loop Electrosurgical Excision Procedure (LEEP)

 Loop electrosurgical excision procedure (LEEP) uses a wire loop heated by electric

-current to remove cells and tissue in a woman’s lower genital tract.
-It is used as
+current.
+It is used to remove cells and tissue in a woman’s lower genital tract.
+It

-part of the diagnosis and treatment for abnormal or cancerous conditions.
+is used as part of the diagnosis and treatment for areas that are abnormal or cancer.

 The lower genital tract includes the cervix and vagina.
 The cervix is the lower, narrow

-part of the uterus and the vagina connects the cervix and the vulva.
+part of the uterus.
+The vagina connects the cervix and the vulva.

-also remove abnormal cells to allow healthy tissue to grow.
+testing.
+LEEP can also remove abnormal cells to let healthy tissue grow.

 Why might I need a LEEP?

-or abnormal cells are found during a Pap test.
-LEEP is also done to detect cancer
+Or it may be done if abnormal cells are found during a Pap test.
+LEEP is also done

-Cells that appear to be abnormal, but are not yet cancerous, may be called precancerous.
+Cells that appear to be abnormal, but are not yet cancer, may be called precancer.

-These abnormal cells may be the first evidence of cancer that could develop years
+These abnormal cells may be the first sign that cancer could grow years later.

-LEEP may also be used to assist in the diagnosis or treatment of the following conditions:
+LEEP may also be used to help in the diagnosis or treatment of:

-- Genital warts, which may indicate infection with human papilloma virus (HPV), a risk
+Genital warts, which may mean an infection with human papillomavirus (HPV), a risk

-- Diethylstilbestrol (DES) exposure in women whose mothers took DES during pregnancy,
+Diethylstilbestrol (DES) exposure in women whose mothers took DES in pregnancy, as

-as DES exposure increases the risk for cancer of the reproductive system
+DES increases the risk for cancer of the reproductive system

-Your healthcare provider may have other reasons to recommend LEEP.
+Your healthcare provider may have other reasons to advise LEEP.

 Some possible complications may include:

-If you are allergic to or sensitive to medications, iodine, or latex, tell your healthcare provider.
+If you are allergic to or sensitive to medicines, iodine, or latex, tell your healthcare provider.

 If you are pregnant or think you could be, tell your healthcare provider.

 There may be other risks depending on your condition.
-Be sure to discuss any concerns
+Be sure to talk about your concerns

 with your healthcare provider before the procedure.